gwiederhecker/Brillouin-Optomechanics-Tutorial/README.md

 # Brillouin-Optomechanics-Tutorial
+This repository was created to share the slides I presented at the [https://indico.mpl.mpg.de/event/13/page/20-4th-workshop-on-optomechanics-and-brillouin-scattering]( 4th WOMBAT (Workshop on Brillouin and Optomechanics)), held at the Max Planck Institute for the Science of Ligh in Erlangen, Germany.

 Data and simulations files for the tutorial article "Brillouin optomechanics in nanophotonic structures".
-Published in APL Photonics Special issue "Optoacoustics—Advances in high-frequency optomechanics and Brillouin scattering" - DOI: 10.1063/1.5088169
+Check out the Zenodo repository: [http://www.doi.org/10.5281/zenodo.3269786] Published in APL Photonics Special issue "Optoacoustics—Advances in high-frequency optomechanics and Brillouin scattering" - DOI: 10.1063/1.5088169
 Gustavo Wiederhecker (1,2)
 Paulo Dainese  (1,2,3)